Derby handed further points deduction

 Last updated on .From the section Derby

-Championship side Derby County have been deducted a further nine points after admitting breaches of English Football League accounting rules.
+Derby County have been deducted a further nine points after admitting breaches of English Football League accounting rules.

-The club were previously docked 12 points for going into administration and have agreed to the dismissal of their appeal against that decision.
+The Championship club, docked 12 points for entering administration in September, have agreed to the dismissal of their appeal against that decision.

 The latest penalty leaves Wayne Rooney's side on -3 points - 18 points from safety at the foot of the table.

-And it means they are almost certain to be relegated to League One.
+It means the Rams are almost certain to be relegated to League One.

-Derby have also been given a further suspended three-point deduction for their breaches of the league's profitability and sustainability rules.
+Derby have also been given a further suspended three-point deduction for their breaches of the league's profitability and sustainability (P&S) rules.

+That will take effect if the Rams fail to comply with the terms of a budget for the remainder of the season set out as part of an 'agreed decision' between the EFL and the club.

 The Rams were placed into administration on 22 September and efforts to find a buyer are continuing.